JoeyStanley/joeyr/README.md

 ## Conclusion

 That’s `joeyr`.
-I hope you like it.
+I hope you find it useful!